Import Source: Joomla

 I accidentally made my sulfite solution at 20%.
 Is the wine still drinkable?

-MEMBERS ONLYSince I don’t know what your “recommended” number was it’s impossible for me to know what a double addition is in this case.
-Therefore, you should definitely exercise caution before drinking and if your addition was greater than 50 ppm, I would send a sample out for a lab to check it.
-The legal limit
+Since I don’t know what your “recommended” number was it’s impossible for me to know what a double addition is in this case.
+Therefore, you should definitely exercise caution before drinking and

 Should I try using carbon dioxide whenever I rack to expel oxygen.
 Or should I bottle sooner?

-MEMBERS ONLYI have to commiserate with you on the Sangiovese and oxidation dance.
+I have to commiserate with you on the Sangiovese and oxidation dance.
 For some reason, this grape varietal seems to be especially prone to color (and related oxidation) issues.
-Much like Pinot Noir, Sangiovese lacks some of the colored precursors that help a wine age gracefully.
-Some of the compounds that form high color are,
+Much like Pinot

 Wine Education